usr-lab/usr-lab.github.io/_pages/index.md

 {: .text-center}

 ## Most recent news
+***March 2024*** We have two publications accepted at HRI'24!

+***March 2024*** Lux Miranda co-organized the 3rd version of the Workshop: [Robo-Identity: Designing for Identity in the Shared World](https://sites.google.com/view/hri2024workshop-robo-identity3/home).

 ***August 2023*** Natalia Calvo Barajas is continuing at the lab as a postdoctoral researcher!

 ***July 2023*** We have one full paper accepted at the IEEE RO-MAN 2023 conference!

-***March 2023*** Natalia Calvo Barajas co-organized the 2nd version of the Workshop: CRITTER: Child-Robot Interaction and interdisciplinary research (https://child-robot-interaction.github.io).
+***March 2023*** Natalia Calvo Barajas co-organized the 2nd version of the Workshop: [CRITTER: Child-Robot Interaction and interdisciplinary research](https://child-robot-interaction.github.io).

 ***March 2023*** Anastasia's abstract got accepted for participation in the same workshop.